 With respect to service outages in healthcare, a large body of literature exists.
-Outages in a hospital setting have been the subject of discussion in Babes and Sarma (1991), Liu and Liu (1998a), Chisholm, Collison, Nelson and Cordell (2000) and Chisholm, Dornfeld, Nelson and Cordell (2001) among others.
+Outages in a hospital setting have been the subject of discussion in Babe et al. [21], Liu et al. [22], Chisholm et al. [23] and Chisholm et al. [24] among others.
 There is a consensus on the harmful effects of outages on patient flow times as well as on the quality of service.
 Outages result in congestion, unstable schedules and most importantly in overtime for staff members.
-We refer to Easton and Goodale (2005) for an excellent treatment of this issue.
+We refer to Easton et al. [25] for an excellent treatment of this issue.
 In this section, we focus on unplanned absences of medical staff and interruptions during service operations.
 Unplanned absences and interruptions during service activities have a major impact on flow times.
-Doctors and medical staff face various obligations which they have to attend to (making morning rounds, answering phones, patient check-ups, daily management, ...).
+Doctors and medical staff face various obligations which they have to attend to (making morning rounds, answering phones, patient checkups, daily management, ...).
 In addition doctors often combine a hospital job and private consultation.
-These phenomena may cause a variable arrival pattern at the hospital (Liu et al., 1998a) and may lead to interruptions during the treatment process (Chisholm et al. (2000 and 2001) and Easton et al. (2005)).
+These phenomena may cause a variable arrival pattern at the hospital [22] and may lead to interruptions during the treatment process (see Chisholm et al. [23], Chisholm et al. [24] and Easton et al. [25]).
 It is clear that hospital environments are characterized by substantial amounts of variability.
-As is argued in the literature (Hopp et al., 2000), variability induces waiting times.
-While in service industries variability cannot be countered by means of inventory in the traditional sense, patients will have to wait until capacity becomes available (Vissers et al. (2001), Vandaele and De Boeck (2003a) and Sethuraman and Tirupati (2005)).
+As is argued in the literature [26], variability induces waiting times.
+While in service industries variability cannot be countered by means of inventory in the traditional sense, patients will have to wait until capacity becomes available (see Vissers et al. [5], Vandaele et al. [27] and Sethuraman et al. [28]).
 Besides the time buffer, hospitals often have to rely on a capacity buffer to mitigate the impact of variability and to maintain required service levels.
 In order to model service processes liable to outages, queueing theory proves to be an ideal tool.
 With respect to service outages and server unreliability, we face a vast amount of queueing literature.
-Surveys on the machine interference problem and server unreliability may be found in Stecke and Aronson (1985) and Haque and Armstrong (2007).
+Surveys on the machine interference problem and server unreliability may be found in Stecke et al. [29] and Haque et al. [30].
 Unreliable servers are often modeled using vacation models.
 Over the past decades, queueing systems with server vacations have received a lot of attention in the queueing literature.
 Vacation models observe the queueing behavior of systems in which the server begins a vacation (i.e. becomes unavailable) when certain conditions are met.
 For instance, imagine a doctor's office that has opening hours on Tuesday afternoons and on Friday evenings.
 On Tuesday, after service completion of the last patient, the doctor leaves on a "vacation" until Friday evening at which time service is resumed.
 At the end of service on Friday, a vacation is initiated until next Tuesday afternoon.
 We illustrate this process in Figure 2.
+Next to the modeling of planned absences (e.g.